bcgov/nr-forests-access-management/scripts/load-test-data-gen/readme.md

-Procedure to re-generate the data locally:
+# Procedure to re-generate the data locally

-node generate-data.js > data.sql
+node ./generate-data.js > data.sql
 check into git and push

-Procedure to load the data into FAM Test environment:
+# Procedure to load the data into FAM Test environment

 - Connect to AWS Console
 - Go to EC2 instance fam_util_ec2_host